ibm-cloud-docs/sap/sap-anydb-sap-hana.md

 Before you start deploying the SAP HANA database, ensure that:

- * Check all relevant SAP and HANA database information and prerequisites (for example, SAP Notes); including versions and fix pack levels of MS SQL Server that are supported
+ * Check all relevant SAP and SAP HANA database information and prerequisites (for example, SAP Notes); including versions and fix pack levels of MS SQL Server that are supported
  * All required packages are installed for the relevant OS that you are using for MSSQL

-## Documentation of HANA database
+## Documentation of SAP HANA database
 {: #anydb-hana-documentation}

-HANA hardware and software requirements are described in the HANA Master Guide at:
+SAP HANA hardware and software requirements are described in the SAP HANA Master Guide at:

 * [SAP HANA Hardware and Software Requirements](https://help.sap.com/viewer/eb3777d5495d46c5b2fa773206bbfb46/2.0.01/en-US/d3d1cf20bb5710149b57fd794c827a4e.html)

-HANA support on SAP-certified Cloud IaaS:
+SAP HANA support on SAP-certified Cloud IaaS:

 * [Certified and Supported SAP HANA Hardware – Ceritified IaaS Platforms](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=iaas;ve:28)

-HANA and SAP NetWeaver on UNIX/Linux:
+SAP HANA and SAP NetWeaver on UNIX/Linux:

 * [Installation of SAP Systems Based on the Application Server ABAP of SAP NetWeaver 7.3 EHP1 to 7.52 on UNIX: SAP HANA Database](https://help.sap.com/viewer/910828cec5d14d6685da380aec1dc4ae/CURRENT_VERSION/en-US/9420dabb130e4ae1996b3f39e202cc6e.html)